axiomod/axiomod/docs/database-guide.md

 ## 4. Plugins (MySQL/PostgreSQL)

-While the `database` package provides the wrapper, specific drivers are managed as plugins in `internal/plugins`.
+While the `database` package provides the wrapper, specific drivers are managed as plugins in `plugins`.
 These plugins handle the actual connection established at startup using the `database.Connect` function.

 ### Enabling Database Plugins